Lupin3000/ESP/doc/009_gpio_basic_tutorials.md

 ```

 To stop the program, press keys `Control` + `c`.
 If you want to leave the REPL, press keys `Control` + `x`.

+## Additional information

+The class Pin has other methods, too!
+Also, you can use for example ADC, UART, SPI or I2C on GPIOs.

 [Home](https://github.com/Lupin3000/ESP) | [Previous](./008_bluetooth_tutorials.md) | [Next]()